ms-iot/content/en-US/win10/samples/nodejs-wu-azure.md

 ### Set up the hardware
-* Connect your Arduino and Raspberry Pi 2 with the USB cable.
-If your Raspberry Pi 2 is connected to a monitor, you should see the device getting recognized as shown in the image below (the name of the device may be "Arduino Uno" instead of "USB Serial Device"):
+* Connect your Arduino and Raspberry Pi 2 or 3 with the USB cable.
+If your Raspberry Pi 2 or 3 is connected to a monitor, you should see the device getting recognized as shown in the image below (the name of the device may be "Arduino Uno" instead of "USB Serial Device"):

   ![Arduino Uno Start Screen]({{site.baseurl}}/images/Nodejs/arduino-uno-startscreen.png)